sayak119/GOJEK-Parking/README.md

 # GOJEK-Parking
 GOJEK Parking Assignment to check OOPS concept

-> Parking_lot is a linux CLU, used to create a test the parking lot funcationality.
+> Parking_lot is a linux CLI, used to create a test the parking lot funcationality.
 # commands defined by parking_lot package
 ```sh
 create_parking_lot <parking_lot_size>